-ESS 621 ESS 622 Economic Aspects of Resource Utilisation Climate and Resources in Semi-arid
+ESS 621 Economic Aspects of Resource Utilisation

+ESS 622 Climate and Resources in Semi-arid

 Environments

 ESS 625 Population Dynamics and Human

 Settlement

 ESS 634 Waste Management and Pollution Control

 Social Sciences

 MPA 615 Environmental and Natural Resources

-Management

-In Level Two of the Programme, students shall take the Dissertation Option or the Research Essay Option. a) Dissertation Option - The Dissertation Option shall be in accordance with Faculty of Education Special Regulations 41.55.
+In Level Two of the Programme, students shall take the Dissertation Option or the Research Essay Option. a) Dissertation Option - The Dissertation Option shall a) Dissertation Option - The Dissertation Option shall be in accordance with Faculty of Education Special Regulations 41.55.